rosefromthedead/effing-mad/README.md

 I saw [a post](https://blog.rust-lang.org/inside-rust/2022/07/27/keyword-generics.html) about the recent efforts to make functions be usable from both async and sync contexts.
-The authors also wrote about the desire for higher-order functions such as `Option::map` to be able to be asynchronous, optional, fallible or a bunch of other... is there an echo in here?
-I already explained how I solved that, without running into Rust's current problem of having functions like `try_async_map` which are manually specialised to a certain set of effects.
+The authors also wrote about the desire for higher-order functions such as `Option::map` to be able to be asynchronous, optional, fallible or a bunch of other adjectives - without having to write a specialised function like `try_async_map` for each set of effects.
+This is the problem I was talking about last paragraph, where I also explain how an effect system could solve it.

-In the FAQ of the post, they answered "are you building an effect system?" with "not really", but they never explained why not.
-So I did it instead.
+Knowing this, I was surprised to see that in the FAQ of the post they answered "are you building an effect system?" with "not really".
+They never explained why not!
+So I did it instead, because I wanted to see what would happen.

-## features
-* define custom effect types
-* group together effects into one type using `effects!` macro ([see example](./examples/effects_macro.rs))
-* handle effects one at a time
-* handle effects using effectful handlers?!? (`transform`)
-* *common effects and default handlers for them* - coming soon!

 ## how cool is it?
 effing-mad is cool.
 Rad, even.
 Check out all these cool things it has: